 The 2110 looks very similar to the 2100 and initially I thought the 2100 was little more than 2110 without the DVI connector.
 The differences are more significant as the they run off different power supplies (12V and 5V) and the RAM is to different standards (DDR2 and DDR).
 The label on the 2110's case carries the marking IGEL 1/2 whilst that on a 2100 has IGEL 1/1.

-According to Igel's Website the 2110 LX Smart ceased being manufactured at the end of 2009 and support will cease at the end of January 2012.
+According to a list on Igel's Website the 2110 LX Smart ceased being manufactured at the end of 2009 and support will cease at the end of January 2012.

 The basic specs are: